Search

 After reading about this fascinating study regarding strong scents while we sleep, I had to share, as it’s definitely worth giving it a go.
 In a nutshell, scientists at the University of California, Irvine’s (UCI) Centre for Neurobiology of Learning and Memory compiled a panel of men and women aged 60 to 85 years old.
 Each was given a scent diffuser and seven different single-scent natural oils.
 The scents used were eucalyptus, lavender, lemon, orange, peppermint, rose, and rosemary.

-Split into two groups, one group was given the full-strength scent cartridges, the other group much less intense ones.
+Split into two groups, one group was given full-strength scent cartridges, while the other group received much less intense ones.
 Before each participant went to sleep, they chose one of the seven cartridges, and the diffuser released the scent for two hours each night.

 Here’s the amazing part: those who were given the full-strength natural oil cartridges showed a 226% increase in cognitive performance!
 Rarely do I write with an exclamation mark, but that sentence deserved one.
-Additionally, the participants with the full-strength oils also noted that they slept better.
+Additionally, participants who used the full-strength oils also reported sleeping better.

-Word list tests, including the Rey Auditory Verbal Learning Test, were used to evaluate the group members’ memories, and brain imaging of the left uncinate fasciculus showed better integrity in this particular brain pathway.
+Word list tests, including the Rey Auditory Verbal Learning Test, were used to evaluate the group members’ memories.
+Brain imaging of the left uncinate fasciculus revealed better integrity in this particular brain pathway.

 Previously, a scientific study found that “exposing people with moderate dementia to up to 40 different odors twice a day over a period of time boosted their memories and language skills, eased depression, and improved their olfactory capacities.”